tingyuJ/Todo-List/README.md

 <br>
 <br>

-**Checkout your http://localhost:4200 to play with it after it's up and running. :thumbsup:**
+**Check out your http://localhost:4200 to play with it after it's up and running. :thumbsup:**

 <br>